A Brief History

 With Napoleon in exile, the French monarchy was restored and Lafayette engaged in a series of conspiracies against the throne that basically went nowhere.
 He publicly spoke out against the monarchy until he died in 1834, when he was given a military funeral (a ruse by the King to keep public participation out of the ceremony.
 Of course, Americans held Lafayette in the highest regard, and former President John Q. Adams delivered a stirring eulogy.

 The Marquis de Lafayette was gone, but definitely not forgotten, for his circuitous path to lasting fame has left him a hero in France (though not universally) and in the United States.
 Recognizing the tremendous debt owed to this great man by the United States, when General JJ Pershing reached France with the American Expeditionary Force in World War I, the General firmly stated, “Lafayette, we are here.”
 Even the famous flying squadron of American volunteers flying for France was known as the Lafayette Escadrille (squadron) in honor of the Marquis.
 In the US today you can find numerous places, streets, and the like named in honor of Lafayette.
-You may pick up on the fact we think Lafayette was a great man, but feel free to tell us your opinion.
+Question for students (and subscribers): You may pick up on the fact we think Lafayette was a great man, but feel free to tell us your opinion of him in the comments section below this article.

 Your readership is much appreciated!